crowding/ansible-role-audio/index.md

 install pulseaudio-module-zeroconf``` (which will also install the main pulseaudio service.)

-In previous attempts with a Raspberry Pi, I failed to get pulse PulseAudio.
+In previous attempts with a Raspberry Pi on raspbian, I failed to get pulse PulseAudio.
 It would try to talk to ALSA and then ALSA would talk back to pulseAudio, or something....
+I maybe wasn't entirely clear on the Linux sound architecture.

 But based on [this blog entry][blog] (by one of the authors of PulseAudio), I think that it matches my use case better than JACK.
 So I might try again.